Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 This shows why [broadcasting](broadcasting) is so powerful: it can be done without any actual copy of the data.
-When you perform an operation on two arrays, the broadcasting is implicit, but even explicitly creating a broadcasted array is cheap, because all it does is create a view.
+When you perform an operation on two arrays, the broadcasting is implicit, but even explicitly creating a broadcasted array is cheap, because all it does is create a view with different strides.

 Note that you can manually create a view with any strides you want using [stride